Fdpep/luggage-storage-booking-platform/README.md

 The platform allows users to find partner locations where they can safely store their luggage, create bookings, manage reservations, and interact with partner businesses through a structured booking flow.

 > **Disclaimer:** This repository contains an early prototype developed for portfolio and academic purposes.
-It is not affiliated with, endorsed by, or representative of any currently active commercial product or brand.
+It is not affiliated with, endorsed by, or representative of any currently active commercial product, company, or brand.

 ## Overview